 The purpose of the entity level Actuarial departments is to provide support in many areas including reserving, pricing and capital management.
-Additionally, other statistical and management information support is provided where necessary.
+In addition to the core actuarial work, other statistical and management information support is provided to management where necessary.
 This work is required to be undertaken in an objective and independent manner whilst incorporating feedback from the business where appropriate.

-The entity Chief Actuary or his representative attends the Underwriting Committee and the Reserving Committee, where one exists.
-The Actuarial function is also involved in the reinsurance purchasing process.
+The Appropriate members of the Actuarial function entity Chief Actuary or his representative attends the Underwriting Committee and the Reserving Committee, where one exists.
+The Actuarial function is also assists involved in the reinsurance purchasing process through the capital models.
 The Chief Actuary will rely on work produced by other members of the Actuarial function to fulfil the necessary roles and responsibilities.